 5 Ways to Be Remembered as a Good Father

 There were many people that spoke at Mike’s memorial.
 A theme developed.
 He had led a powerfully full life that was driven by relationships.
-Most of all, he adored his wife and daughters who will remember him as extraordinary.
+Most of all, he adored his wife and daughters who will always remember him as a remarkable person who loved them faithfully.
 We all want to be remembered that way by our children.
 I learned a lot from my friend.
-Here are 5 ways to be remembered as a good father:
+Here are 5 ways to be remembered as a good father.